-Steve Bullington obtained a defense verdict for his client, an internal medicine physician.
+- Obtained defense verdict for an internal medicine physician in a medical malpractice case.
 Plaintiff alleged the Defendant fell below the standard of care for failing to timely diagnose Coumadin-induced skin necrosis in his deceased wife in September 2010.
 Plaintiff alleged the Coumadin-induced skin necrosis was the ultimate cause of decedent’s death approximately 10 months later, following multiple hospitalizations for various complications.
 Defendant denied liability, arguing that Coumadin-induced skin necrosis, particularly at the stage of treatment it developed in the decedent, is extremely rare and that decedent’s symptoms were consistent with a bug bite as she had reported.
 Plaintiff asked the jury to award loss of consortium damages for decedent’s husband and four children.
-The jury deliberated for approximately one hour and returned a defense verdict in favor of the Defense.
+The jury deliberated for approximately one hour and returned a verdict in favor of the Defense.

 Professional Associations & Memberships

 - American Board of Trial Advocates, Member

 - U.S. District Court, District of Arizona, Member

 - The Best Lawyers in America®, Medical Malpractice Law—Defendants, 2009, 2012-2020

 - AV® Preeminent™ Rated by Martindale-Hubbell

 - “It’s The Little Stuff.
 What Are The Little Things That Trip Up Many Attorney’s During Trial?”
 Co- Presenter, The American College of Trial Lawyers CLE “It’s All About the Evidence,” May 2018